Burial Services

 Watering

 Watering cans are provided for your use and can be found at the taps.
-Please return cans to the taps as soon as you have finished watering.
-Please ensure that cans are left empty, particularly in very cold weather when they can freeze and split.
-Please also note that at times water supplies may be turned off to avoid freezing.
-When watering visitors are asked not to use pesticides/insecticides in the water.
+These require a £1 coin, refundable upon return of the watering can or a token obtainable from cemetery staff.
+Please return cans to the taps as soon as you have finished watering ensuring they are left empty, particularly in very cold weather when they can freeze.
+At times water supplies may be turned off to avoid freezing.
+When watering, visitors are asked not to use pesticides or insecticides in the water.
+WATER FROM THE CEMETERY TAPS IS NOT FOR HUMAN CONSUMPTION.

 Families with children and dogs are most welcome to visit the Cemetery.
 It is, however, important that children are kept under supervision as some of the memorials are loose and could be dangerous.